rheacisa/rheacisa/README.md

 Hi there!
 I'm Rhea, a passionate developer, AI enthusiast, and cloud practitioner.
 I love building scalable AI applications, exploring LLM architectures, and optimizing machine learning models.
+Over 26 years of experience in IT/cybersecurity, banking, accounting, and compliance, including 8 years with Deloitte, 6 years with Citi, and 3 years with FDIC.
+Currently responsible for leading strategic initiatives on proposed rulemaking and System point of contact for interagency policy matters related cybersecurity and operational resilience risk.

 ## 🛠️ Tech Stack
 ### 🔹 Programming & Core Concepts
 <p align="left">